psliwa/PHPPdf/README.markdown

 Attributes
 ----------

 * width and height: rigidly sets height and width, supported units are described in separate [section](#units).
 Relative values in percent are supported.
+* max-width, max-height: sets max sizes of elements
 * margin (margin-top, margin-bottom, margin-left, margin-right): margin similar to margin from HTML/CSS.
 Margins of simblings are pooled.
 For side margins possible is "auto" value, it works similar as in HTML/CSS.
 * padding (padding-top, padding-bottom, padding-left, padding-right): works similiar as in HTML/CSS
 * font-type - font name must occurs in fonts.xml config file, otherwise exception will be thrown